arblastertps/aviation_climate_targets/README.md

 Meaning that, when other scripts refer to e.g. "low" or "high" development for a technology, the meaning of this is given by this script.

 ### `_12_LWE_function.py` (environment: see `env-gen.yml`)
-The functions used in applying the LWE method are contained in this script.
+The functions used in calculating warming-equivalent emissions following the LWE method are contained in this script.

+### `_13_GWPstar_functions.py` (environment: see `env-gen.yml`)
+The functions used in calculating warming-equivalent emissions following the GWP\* method are contained in this script.

 ### `_20_run_scenarios.py` (environment: see `env-gen.yml`)
-This is the central script for both executing scenarios and visualising them.
+This is the central script for executing scenarios and storing their results in a `.pkl` format.
-It can make use of the `.pkl` files included in this repository.

 ### `_21_plot_scenarios.py` (environment: see `env-gen.yml`)
 This script contains a variety of functions used in plotting scenario results.

-Note that adjustments must be made in both
+### `_22_handle_plots.ipynb` (environment: see `env-gen.yml`)
+This jupyter notebook contains additional functions used in plotting scenario results and executes these functions.

 # Description of workflow
 This workflow assumes that the `[products]-[scenario].xlsx` files in this repository are being used.